pkm774/Blog_Mania/README.md

   * **Login/LogOut & Register using bcrypt**
   * **Local and Google strategy for Login and Sign Up**
   * **Session and Cookie using Passport**
+  * **Password reset link using nodemailer**

 ## Features

 This version of application will allow registered users to <b>create, view, edit and delete</b> blog posts.
 Posts will persist between sessions as Postgres is used as database.
 Non-Registered users will be able to see blogs only.
 User can register/login themselves using local strategy or google strategy.
+User can also reset their password and get reset link on their email.

 See images folder for more details.